 Read my related post: What the New England Primer Teaches Us About America

 The important thing to note is that school was not compulsory, nor was it government funded, except in a few situations.
 Each family saw to the educational needs of its own children, and in a variety of ways.
 Mothers and fathers (and often grandparents) taught the youngest children to read at home.
 After this, a child might continue to learn basic mathematics and composition in the home, while others attended a local school in the community, or learned at the home of a private tutor.
 Parents determined the level of education their children would receive based on many things, such as the family business or trade, natural inclination, talent, or even the needs of the family.
 As with many things in the colonies, it was haphazard (sort of) and not at all standardized.
 It was based most explicitly on freedom, privacy, and the free market, which would become very important themes as the century moved forward.

 Related Article: Education in Colonial America

-And this is the generation that founded a uniuely new country.
+And this is the generation that founded a uniquely new country, the generation that started the history of education in America timeline.
 Chew on that for a bit.